jbroll/riscv-asm/README.txt

 A simple assembly language simulator

-I wanted teach assembly language to intro CS students without worrying about the details of real a CPU or dealing with long explainations of historical baggage that plagues popular hardware.
+I wanted an assembly language for a CPU that would show the concepts of hardware to intro CS students without worrying about the details of real a CPU or dealing with long explainations of historical baggage that plagues popular hardware.

+Knuth's MIX and MMIX suffer the same issues as 'real' assembly languages for the same reasons.
+They are just too complicated.

+Fundamantal concepts to illustrate:
+ * CPU
+ * Addressing modes
+ * Stack Memory
+ * Heap Memory

 ## Registers: